vivainio/RoughGrep/README.md

 ## Installation

-Grab it from [Releases](https://github.com/vivainio/RoughGrep/releases) and unzip to your path.
-It's two files and less than 20kb total.
+Grab it from [Releases](https://github.com/vivainio/RoughGrep/releases) and unzip somewhere.
+Works best when you can launch it from command line.

 ## Usage

 - Go to the directory you want to search from in prompt of your choice
 - Run rgg.exe.
-You may also add ripgrep command line arguments, e.g. "rgg -g *.fs" to restrict the search to glob pattern
+You may also add ripgrep command line arguments, e.g. `rgg -g *.fs` to restrict the search to glob pattern
 - Enter the search string in the box and press enter
 - Navigate the results.
 When you find interesting result you can:
-  - Press "space" to show some context in preview pane
+  - Press `space` to show some context in preview window
-  - Press ENTER to open it in VSCode
+  - Press `ENTER` to open it in VSCode
-  - Press "p" to open the parent project DIRECTORY in vscode.
+  - Press `p` to open the parent project DIRECTORY in vscode.
 RoughGrep takes the best guess on what that might be (e.g. finds .csproj).
+- You can modify RipGrep command line arguments after launch by using the ComboBox from the Status Bar.
+- If you want to *find file names* instead of finding contents, use the `--files` command line argument.
+  Then, the "text to search for" inputs becomes the list of glob patterns instead.

+## Acknowledgements

+Credit for the blazing fast UI performance goes to [ScintillaNet](https://github.com/jacobslusser/ScintillaNET) editor component.

 ## License